NasrOmar/AnimateOnScroll/README.md

 # AnimateOnScroll
-Animate on scroll using vanilla JavaScript
+Animate on scroll using JavaScript